JetBrains/intellij-sdk-docs/topics/ui/principles/icons_style.md

 ## Grid and size
 Basically, icons fit into a square artboard.
 Leave a transparent padding around the perimeter.
 For default 16px icons, the transparent border is 1px, so the icon’s visible part should be inside the 14px x 14px area.
 ![](grid.png){width=251}
-*14px x 14px is the area where the visible part <br/> of the icon should fit for an 16px icon.*
+*14px x 14px is the area where the visible part <br/> of the icon should fit for a 16px icon.*

 Content should only go beyond the borders if a [modifier](#modifier) is added, or if additional visual weight is required.